 You may not have a problem getting carriers to cover a load, but every freight broker occasionally hits the wall with those hard-to-book shipments.
 Maybe the shipper requires a less common trailer type, or maybe the load is going into or coming out of a less desirable location.

-If you've posted a load onto the DAT load board and carriers haven't responded, try these 3 truck-finding hacks.
+If you’ve posted a load onto the DAT load board for brokers and carriers haven’t responded, try these 3 truck-finding hacks.

 A search in DAT CarrierWatch for carriers with flatbed trailers within 50 miles of Mobile, AL.